osxmidi/LinVst/Realtime-Audio-Config/README.md

 GRUB_CMDLINE_LINUX="threadirqs"

-then update grub by using sudo update-grub or for arch based systems use sudo grub-mkconfig -o /boot/grub/grub.cfg
+then update grub by using sudo update-grub or for arch based systems use sudo grub-mkconfig -o /boot/grub/grub.cfg or sudo pacman -Syu

 adding "xhci_hcd" to RTIRQ_NAME_LIST in the rtirq.conf file might be needed